 To give an example, the maximum loan amount of the temporary bridging loan is up to SGD 5 million.
 This amount can be incorporated across several participating financial organizations if your business meets the credit criteria of different bank loan providers.

 Although the familiar banks disclose their maximum loan-to-value ratio, qualifying for their cap is not undemanding.
 Most bank loan applicants are unlikely to be offered the maximum amount unless the financial and credit conditions are exceptionally stable.

 If you do not pass the credit check or do not meet other financial qualifications, you can turn to a legal lender for a loan.
 Interest rates for money lenders range around 5 to 15% per month with administration fees of up to 10%.
-Because the risk of not repaying the loan is higher and there is no certainty of recompensating, the interest rate of a loan from a legal money lender is usually higher to offset that.
+Because the risk of not repaying the loan is higher and there is no certainty of recompensating, the interest rate of a loan from a licensed money lender is usually higher to offset that.

 Qualifications and Requirements for SME Loan

 To be eligible for a business loan, criteria includes:

 - Business registration.
 The business must be a registered local entity that is physically present and operating in Singapore.

 - Ownership and shareholder percentage.
 Must have local shareholdings held directly/indirectly by Singaporean(s) or PR of a minimum of 30%.

 - Employer and turnover.
 The company’s group annual sales turnover should not exceed SGD 100 million, OR their group employment size should not exceed 200 employees.